lf-lang/lingua-franca/core/src/main/java/org/lflang/analyses/pretvm/README.md

 ## C Runtime
 1. Add a new enum in `scheduler_instructions.h`.
 2. Add an implementation for the new instruction in `scheduler_static.c`.
+3. Update all the tracing functions (TODO: specify where).